csaf-poc/csaf_distribution/README.md

 ## Setup
-Note that the server side is only tested and the available for GNU/Linux-Systems, e.g. Ubuntu LTS.
+Note that the server side is only tested and the binaries available for GNU/Linux-Systems, e.g. Ubuntu LTS.
 It is likely to run on similar systems when build from sources.

 The windows binaries only include `csaf_uploader` and `csaf_checker`.